yeti/signals/README.md

 ### TODOs

 1. Generate RestKit code in Swift instead of Objective C
-    * Use separate template files instead of inline multi-line strings
-    * Fully copy over the generated code into the iOS project
-    * Write tests for new iOS generator code
 2. Create a config file that will save your input for the various flags if you're inside the correct project
 3. Build other generators!
 4. Auto-generate API schemas and/or Improve current API schema and remove unnecessary parts